-This is a guide to making your own candle wicks.
-If you’re going to be making your own homemade candles, why not make everything from scratch!
-Homemade wicks are cheaper than store-bought ones, and are just as effective.
+This is a guide to making your candle wicks.
+If you’re going to be making your homemade candles, why not make everything from scratch?
+Homemade wicks are cheaper than store-bought ones and are just as effective.

-2) A soaking solution.
+- A saturated solution.
 Mix 1 cup of water, 1 tbsp of boric acid, and 1 tbsp of salt into a bowl.

-1) Decide on the container that will house your candle, or on the mold that will shape your candle.
+- Decide on the container that will house your candle or on the mold that will shape your candle.

-7) Tie the wick to the metal/paper piece, place in the container or mold.
+- Tie the wick to the metal/paper piece, and place it in the container or mold.

-Remember to put down a layer of old newspaper before making candles, as wax is messy and hard to clean up.
+Remember to put down a layer of old newspaper before making candles, as the wax is messy and hard to clean.